Distance Recoloring: -Completeness on Bipartite, Planar, and -Degenerate Graphs

-\begin{theoremrep}\iftoggle{LNCS}{[$\ast$]}{} \textsc{List $(d, k)$-\CR} is \PSPACE-complete even on planar, bipartite and $2$-degenerate graphs, for any fixed $d \geq 2$ and $k \geq 3(d+1)/2+3$ if $d$ is odd or $k\geq 3(d+2)/2+3$ if $d$ is even. \end{theoremrep} \begin{proof} The \PSPACE-completeness and the values of $d$ and $k$ follows from our construction and proofs above.
-From our construction, since the input graph $G$ of a \textsc{Restricted \ST} is planar, so is the constructed graph $G^\prime$.
+\begin{proof} The \PSPACE-completeness and the values of $d$ and $k$ follows from our construction and proofs above.
+From our construction, since the input graph $G$ of a \ST is planar, so is the constructed graph $G^\prime$.
 As any forbidding path has even length and $G^\prime$ no longer contains any ``token triangle'', it follows that any cycle in $G^\prime$ has even length, and therefore it is also bipartite.
 Additionally, we can also show that $G^\prime$ is $2$-degenerate.
 Let us prove by contradiction.
 Let $X$ be an induced subgraph in $G^\prime$ such that the minimum degree of any vertex in $X$ is at least $3$.
 However, by construction of $G^\prime$ we know that for any vertex $x$ of degree $3$, all its neighbors have degree $2$.
-If $x \in X$, then all its neighbors also belong to $X$ by definition.
-Hence, $X$ has a vertex with degree $2$ contradicting our assumption. \end{proof}
+If $x \in X$, then at least one of its neighbors also belong to $X$ by definition.
+Hence, $X$ has a vertex with degree at most $2$ contradicting our assumption. \end{proof}